Wednesday August 7th

 Thursday 8th August

 It’s game day in Titletown - the first of 32 games this season - 4 pre season and 16 regular season for the Packers and 12 for the Badgers.
 Sandy is a flight attendant for Delta and has recently returned from a few days of work.
-Brad is CEO of Greater Green Bay Visitors and Convention Bureau and has asked me to come and meet his team - who have all heard about me through him.
+Brad is CEO of Greater Green Bay Visitors and Convention Bureau and has asked me to come and meet his team, whom have all heard about me through him.
 It’s great to meet them all and share my story - the support I get when I tell people my story from Green Bay/Wisconsin is really nice.
-Whilst I’m there, Brad gets me to speak to a friend of his - Rich Ryman - a Packers Business Reporter at Green Bay Press-Gazette-he is really interested in meeting me and we decide to meet at some stage before tonight’s game.
+Whilst I’m there, Brad gets me to speak to a friend of his on the phone.
+Rich Ryman is a Packers Business Reporter for the Green Bay Press-Gazette and is really interested in meeting me and so decide to meet at some stage before tonight’s game.
 After lunch, I am back to the house for a nap before heading to Badger State Brewing for pre game drinks, where I meet Rich.
-We have a brief chat about my story above and he wants me to come to Lambeau on Monday morning for a media shoot!
+After a brief chat about my story he wants me to come to Lambeau on Monday morning for a media shoot!
 I’m so excited - I don’t want/think I will become a celebrity but I think my move is a great story to tell the people of Green Bay and Wisconsin.
 Also during pre drinks I meet one of Brad’s mates, Sean, that shows me how to buy last minute tickets using an app called VividSeats-I manage to get in for $11-regular season games will be a lot more difficult and expensive than pre-season!
 Sean and I leave the others in the beer garden and make the short walk over to Lambeau on what is a warm, sunny night.
 As we head in, I’m excited about the season to come and end up meeting and chatting to some teachers from Minnesota that are Packers fans.
 Once I find my seat, it’s not long before the Packers come marching out and it’s on - what a time I’m gonna have living here in Green Bay and living my dream which has finally come to fruition.
 It’s a fairly even first half but Packers take control third quarter at 28-10 and I decide to leave as tiredness/jet lag is creeping in.
 Once I get back to the house and get back on the wifi, the final score comes through and the Packers let in 16 unanswered points thus the game finishing 28-26.
 I won’t mind these kinda finishes too much as long as the Packers score more points than they leak.

 Friday 9th August